AdobeDocs/commerce-merchant-services.en/help/payment-services/sandbox.md

    You are presented with a PayPal window for connecting a PayPal account to start accepting payments.

-1. Enter the email of your PayPal business account (not PayPal sandbox account) and your country or region and click **[!UICONTROL Next]**.
+1. Enter the email and password of the PayPal sandbox account you generated in step 3 (not your PayPal business account information) and your country or region.
+1. Click **[!UICONTROL Next]**.

    ![PayPal - Connect PayPal account for payments](assets/paypal-connectacct.png)